HillJustin/HillJustin.github.io/_posts/2026-06-04-HTA24CordovaRole5.md

 ## Guiding Questions

-* What is the human?
+* What is the role of the human in the world?

+* How do the places of birth and of upbringing inform as well as determine how we ought to act in relation to those places as well as in relation to others who live and who will live and who have lived in those/these places?

+* How, then, shall we live?

+* How is it, this beautiful, mysterious, powerful and vulnerable world?

-* How does the human integrate in a complex, interconnecting world?
+* Who am I in this world?

-* How might people reclaim the power to define themselves and thus regain the right to shape their own lives?
+* How shall I then live?

 <br>